 End the day in Akureyri, the capital of the North and the second-largest city in Iceland.
 The northern town is known for its bustling culture and high-quality eateries.
 Grab a bite of something delicious and scope out the nightlife before crashing for the night at your hotel.

 Today begins the homestretch back to Reykjavik.
 On the way, stop at prime spots in Northwest and West Iceland.
-In the morning, head to Dalvik at 9 a.m. for a thrilling whale watching tour.
-Dalvik is the whale watching hub of Iceland.
-Tours from the ...)
+In the morning, head to Dalvik at 9 a.m. for a thrilling whale watching tour (extra paid optional activity).
+Dalvik is the whale watching ...)

 Today begins the homestretch back to Reykjavik.
 On the way, stop at prime spots in Northwest and West Iceland.

-In the morning, head to Dalvik at 9 a.m. for a thrilling whale watching tour.
+In the morning, head to Dalvik at 9 a.m. for a thrilling whale watching tour (extra paid optional activity).
 Dalvik is the whale watching hub of Iceland.
 Tours from the town offer a 98% chance of spotting humpback whales, minke whales, dolphins, porpoises or even blue whales.

 From Dalvik, bend around the Northwest Coast.
 Stick to the coastline to see the Hvítserkur Sea Stack, a rock formation that juts out of the ocean on stubby stone legs.
 Some people say the sea stack looks like a troll, while others think it looks more like a rhino or elephant.
 Decide for yourself!